bcalc001/CppND-Capstone-Snake-Game-/README.txt

 2- Each time the player scores an additional 3 points, a new mongoose is added.

 3- If the snake and mongoose come into contact with each other by sharing a positional coordinate, the mongoose is assumed to attack the snake with a bite.
-The player's snake is allowed two bites before the snake is considered to lose its life.
+   Bites are tracked by a bite variable in snake class.

 4- A life counter for snake/player has been added.
 The snake shall have 3 lives to use before game over

+5- A bite counter for snake/player has been added.
+The snake shall have 3 bites/health points before it dies.

-5- Rotten food.
-If the snake consumes rotten food it forces the snake to reverse direcdtion immediately with increased speed.
+6- Rotten food.
+If the snake consumes rotten food it forces the snake to reverse direcdtion immediately with increased speed, adding to the challenge of game play.

+7- Player 2 functionality has been added.
+A second snake is available which uses keys awds for directionals.
+Snakes are stored in a snake vector control structure. iterators are used to cycle through the snakes to update etc.

 #Folder structure:   Note: build folder is not included in the repo.
 This is constructed by the user upon installation.
 CPP_Captston_Snake_Game
   cmake